B2B Portal

 Designed for users who don't care about design.

 The users of these portals are construction industry professionals: architects, contractors, installers.
 They don't evaluate interfaces, they execute tasks.
-I resisted over-designing: no custom components where standard ones would do, no animations that made interactions feel slower, no screens that looked "considered" at the cost of being slow to scan.
+I kept the UX decisions boring on purpose: familiar patterns over novel ones, short paths over elegant ones, screens built to be scanned, not admired.
 The best compliment this kind of design can get is that no one notices it.

 Ran discovery workshops with internal product owners and dealer representatives to surface pain points, priority use cases, and technical constraints, establishing a shared understanding before any design work began.